StefanNouza/spacemouse/README.md

 For example, the squared tangens function (modFunc = 3):
 $$y = \frac {tan(b \cdot (|x|^a \cdot sign(x)))}{tan(b)}$$

-You can **interactively** change the parameters a and b [on this html page ](modifierFunctions.html) to show the impact of the parameters on the modifier functions.

-If you read this page in github and the links brings to the raw html code, open the html file locally on your machine or [here on github pages](https://andunhh.github.io/spacemouse/modifierFunctions.html).

 # Use the 6 DOF mouse
 ## Download the 3dconnexion driver on windows and mac